skybrush-io/flockwave-spec/doc/protocol/types.md

 # Data types used in messages

 This section describes the complex data types and structures that are used in Flockwave messages.
-These data types were referenced from the **Known message types** section above.
+These data types will be referenced later from the **Known message types** section.

 ## Dates and times